benedya/nestjs-layered-architecture/README.md

 ```

 - `ApiGateway`: This directory contains the API endpoints for your NestJS application.

+- `Common`: The `Common` directory holds shared code that can be used in modules.

 - `Constants`: Here, you store constant values and configurations used throughout the application.